haidermn19/Fashion-Product-Attribute-Classification/README.md

 6. **Ensembling**:
    To further enhance prediction accuracy and robustness, I employed the following ensembling techniques:
-   - Combined predictions from Swin Transformer and EfficientNet models using weighted averaging.
+   - Combined predictions from all models using weighted averaging and later on used Siberian Tiger optimization to furthur optimkze the weights.
    - Stacked models trained from different cross-validation folds to reduce variance in predictions.

 7. **Model Optimization for Inference**:
    - **ONNX Conversion**: Converted the model to ONNX format for optimized inference speed.
-   - **Quantization**: Applied model quantization to reduce the model size without compromising accuracy.
    - **Batch Inference**: Implemented batch inference to speed up predictions when handling multiple images.

 ### Final Model Performance